Understand & Transform

 But labor pain is functional discomfort: strong contractions/surges are

-needed to dilate the cervix, pressure on internal organs and the rectum signals
+needed to dilate the cervix and pressure on internal organs and the rectum signal

 the descent of the baby.
-The attention labor needs is to find a safe birth place,
+The attention labor needs is to find a safe birth place and

-the cure is the birth of your baby.
+the cure for all the challenge is the birth of your baby.